sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 So as I mentioned, Sourcegraph provides filters to narrow down your search result.
 You'll see on the top left here that it's suggesting filters based on the results that were returned—so in this case, I can narrow down to just Golang files by clicking this `lang:go` option.

-*Click the lang:go filter.*
+*Click the `lang:go` filter.*

 If I prefer, of course, I can type that filter in as well.

-*Type in the lang: filter, show the autocomplete language options.*
+*Type in the `lang:` filter, show the autocomplete language options.*

 It's also suggesting I exclude test code—often super useful if you just want to look at application code.
-So if I click this `-file:_test.go$` button
+So if I click this `-file:_test.go$` button...

 *Click the button*